Purwokerto: Medical facilities

 The main state-run hospital is RSUD Margono Soekarjo County Hospital which is located on the eastern edge of Purwokerto.
 Its name is commonly shortened to "RS Margono Soekarjo".
 It was named after the first surgeon in Indonesia.
 The surgeon was born in Purwokerto and his grave is found in Pesarean Kebutuh, Sokaraja Kulon.

 Since 2010, Purwokerto has also been known as the place offering plastic surgery services.
-It is believed that many celebrities come secretly to Purwokerto for plastic surgery instead of having it done in Jakarta.
 The plastic surgery services are provided by RSUD Margono Soekarjo County Hospital and RS Geriatri hospital.

-Schools/Education
+Education

 Jenderal Soedirman University is the main university in Purwokerto.
 It is located on the town's northern outskirts and south of the town for Faculty of Medicine.
 There are many universities and academies in Purwokerto which serve the southern part of central Java.